 If a programming language is popular, you can almost be certain that it will have dedicated communities that aim to not only preserve the language’s existence and philosophy but also further develop and advance that particular language, to keep it up to par and with the times.
 Furthermore, popular programming languages usually have multiple different online sources dedicated to their learning – industry newcomers could choose to learn from online courses, YouTube videos, various articles and so on.

 So, we have finally reached the actual C# VS C++ comparison itself.
 Now, the way that we’ll go about this is by analyzing both of the programming languages of the C++ VS C# debate separately, according to each of the points mentioned above.
 To save time and make things as simple as possible, I’ll keep the comparisons short and to-the-point.
 Let’s start by talking about speed.

 Out of the comparison, speed-wise C++ is a clear winner.
 It’s light-weight when compared to C#, and is famous for being one of the fastest programming languages, overall.
 Although things have been evening out, C# is still far away from C++ when it comes to performance speed.

 Which one offers a better Salary?

-It is pretty clear that C++ programmers make a lot more money than their C# colleagues.
+C++ programmers make a lot more money than their C# colleagues.
 But why is that the case?
 Well, one of the main reasons would have to be the difference in both of the language complexity.
 While C# is seen as rather simple, C++ is the complete polar opposite.
 This means that it takes a lot of time to truly learn and master C++.
 Furthermore, this programming language can be applied in many different, large-scale scenarios, while C# is aimed at smaller projects.
 Keeping this in mind, it becomes rather obvious why C++ takes this point over C# in the C# VS C++ comparison.

 Which one is more Popular?